KagakuAI/QSARcons/README.rst

 Motivation
 --------------------------------------------------------------------

-**1. Simple design** - unlike many existing frameworks, ``QSARcons`` focuses on simplicity and ease of use.
+**1. Simple design**: ``QSARcons`` focuses on simplicity of use.
+The default pipeline just requires training and test data.

-**2. Traditional QSAR** - ``QSARcons`` includes a wide range of traditional molecular descriptors and machine learning algorithms, providing a transparent baseline for comparison with more advanced approaches like deep learning-based or complex QSAR workflows.
+**2. Traditional QSAR**: ``QSARcons`` includes a wide range of traditional molecular descriptors and machine learning algorithms, providing a transparent baseline for comparison with more advanced approaches like deep learning-based or complex QSAR workflows.

-**3. Universal workflow** - ``QSARcons`` cab be applied to any type of chemical property modeling.
+**3. Universal workflow** - ``QSARcons`` cab be applied to any type of chemical property modelling.

 Overview
 --------------------------------------------------------------------